top of page

 ABOUT

-Ms. Trumm is a current Resident Artist with American Opera Projects Composers and the Voice Program ('23-'24) in Brooklyn, NY.
-Most recent performances include Papagena from The Magic Flute with The Norwalk Symphony Orchestra conducted by Jonathan Yates.
-As a two-year returning Studio Artist with the Chautauqua Opera Company, Ms. Trumm performed the role of Florestine in John Corigliano's Ghosts of Versailles as well as Barbara in Vid Guerrerio's Figaro!
+Other notable performances include Papagena from The Magic Flute with The Norwalk Symphony Orchestra conducted by Jonathan Yates.
+As a returning Studio Artist for two years with the Chautauqua Opera Company, Ms. Trumm performed the role of Florestine in John Corigliano's Ghosts of Versailles and Barbara in Vid Guerrerio's Figaro!
 90210.
 The Chautauqua Daily described her voice as a "nice dark lyric instrument sounding like a future Susana: exactly right".
+Ms. Trumm is a former Resident Artist with the American Opera Projects Composers and the Voice Program ('23-'24) in Brooklyn, NY.

-Ms. Trumm holds a Master of Music in Vocal Arts from the Bard College Graduate Vocal Arts Program and a Bachelor of Music in Vocal Performance from the University of Wisconsin-Stevens Point
+Ms. Trumm holds a Master of Music in Vocal Arts from the Bard College Graduate Vocal Arts Program and a Bachelor of Music in Vocal Performance from the University of Wisconsin-Stevens Point. @natalietrumm

 bottom of page